 - Recommendations on Publication Ethics Policies for Medical Journals, prepared by the Publication Ethics Committee of The World Association of Medical Editors (WAME)

-- Principles of Transparency and Best Practice in Scholarly Publishing, published by the Open Access Scholarly Publishers Association in collaboration with DOAJ, COPE and WAME.
+- Principles of Transparency and Best Practice in Scholarly Publishing, published by the Open Access Scholarly Publishers Association in collaboration with DOAJ, COPE, and WAME.

-The entire peer review and publication process is thorough, objective, and fair.
+The entire peer review and publication process are thorough, objective, and fair.
 Editorial decisions about a manuscript are based on its importance, originality, clarity, and relevance to the journal's scope and content.
 The journal has an obligation to its readers and patients to ensure that the research published is accurate and that is adheres to the highest ethical standards.

 1. Obligations of the author